-• 1 GB RAM
+- 1 GB RAM - 500 MB available hard disk space

-500 MB available hard disk space For SAN clients acting a s a distributed LAN server : • 2 GB RAM • 500 MB available ha ard disk space on the number used.
-See "Disti servers may require addit of file systems, distributed ributed LAN Server Memo Guide for Distributed LAN es. l LAN clients, and NICs ry Tuning" in the Client-only StorNext File System Buffer Cache As of StorNext 3.0, multiple mounted file systems typically share a single buffer cache.
-A StorNext client buffer cache is created for each different cachebufsize .
-By default, all file systems have the same cachebufsize of 64K, so they all share the same buffer cache.
-Note: These settings of use the StorNex lo not apply to Apple Xsar t buffer cache. n clients, which do not The amount of memory consumed by default for each cachebufsize depends on the platform type and the amount of memory in the system.
-Table 25 shows the default amount of memory consumed by cachebufsize .
-Table 25 Default Memory Consumed by cachebufsize Platform Type <=2GB Memory >2GB Memory 32-bit Windows 32MB 64MB 32-bit Linux 64MB 128MB

-All other platforms
+For SAN clients acting as a distributed LAN server:

+- 2 GB RAM - 500 MB available hard disk space

+Note: Distributed LAN servers may require additional RAM depending on the number of file systems, distributed LAN clients, and NICs used.
+See "Distributed LAN Server Memory Tuning" in the StorNext User's Guide for Distributed LAN Server memory tuning guidelines.

+Client-only StorNext As of StorNext 3.0, multiple mounted file systems typically share a single File System Buffer buffer cache.
+A StorNext client buffer cache is created for each different cachebufsize.
+By default, all file systems have the same cachebufsize Cache of 64K, so they all share the same buffer cache.
+Note: These settings do not apply to Apple Xsan clients, which do not use the StorNext buffer cache.
+The amount of memory consumed by default for each cachebufsize depends on the platform type and the amount of memory in the system.
+Table 22 shows the default amount of memory consumed by cachebufsize.
+Table 22 Default Memory Platform Type <=2GB Memory >2GB Memory Consumed by cachebufsize 32-bit Windows 32MB 64MB 32-bit Linux 64MB 128MB All other platforms 64MB 256MB To see information about the buffer cache after mounting file systems, use the cvdb(1) command with the -b option.
+To change the amount of